zariye/snowplayground/README.md

 - Generates BUY/SELL/HOLD signals based on MA crossovers
 - Stores data in SQLite database
 - Shows recent recommendations for configured stocks
+- Dashboard for visualizing stock data and recommendations using Streamlit

 ## Setup